CoderKinley/Demo1/README.md

 this.Controls.Add(panel1); // Main content
 this.Controls.Add(leftMenuPanel); // Left menu panel
 ```
+Now after that if you go and look into the design folder you will be able to see the UI just like you are doing the drag and drop component
 ### 6. Build and Run

 Run the application.
 You should see:
 * A collapsible left menu on the left.